 It might feel a little odd to share “unfinished” work in a portfolio, but I guarantee the added context will help tell a greater story about each and every piece!

 5. Create a dynamic portfolio design that looks good on every screen

 While the pieces in your portfolio are the focal point, the overall layout also needs to act as a project that you’re proud of.
 If your portfolio design is messy and difficult to navigate, site visitors are more likely to bounce than taking a closer look at your work.

-How to make animated screenshots of design work for your portfolio
+3 ways to make animated GIF screenshots of design work for your portfolio

-After your latest web design is done and you’re ready to add the project to your portfolio, it’s time to show it off.
-Your website visitors (and prospective clients!) will want to see the awesome ...
+After your latest web design project is done, it’s time to show it off and add it to your portfolio.
+Your website visitors (and prospective clients!) will want to see your awesome work in action.
+Gr...